ongots/pseudo-fullscreen-firefox/README.md

 ### Firefox
 1. If you have compact icons enabled, switch to normal
-3. In about:config enable `toolkit.legacyUserProfileCustomizations.stylesheets`
+3. In about:config (enter into the address bar) `toolkit.legacyUserProfileCustomizations.stylesheets` `true`
 5. Copy 'chrome' folder in 'Profile Folder' (Menu > Help > Troubleshooting Information > Profile Folder)
 6. Restart Firefox